 This is a wonderful movie, one I enjoy watching around Easter.
 I know the connection to the holiday is barely there (depending on your beliefs), with some references to the Easter Rabbit, and the old tradition of wearing special outfits for the day.
 But I like to think that the variety in color shown onscreen heralds the arrival of spring.
 Of course, in some respects, it’s just an excuse to watch a wonderful movie once a year, particularly at a time when it readily cheers you up!
 I will admit, the music doesn’t really serve the plot or characters, but I don’t think it needs to with this movie!
 So, yes, do yourself a favor and give this one a try!

-This movie is available on Blu-ray and DVD from Warner Home Video, and is one hour, forty-three minutes in length.
+This movie is available on Blu-ray and DVD from Warner Home Video.

 “I’m just a fella.
 A fella with an umbrella…”

 Film Length: 1 hour, 43 minutes